 '''

-cpdf -control <filename>
+cpdf -control <filename> deprecated

 cpdf -args <filename>

 '''

 Some operating systems have a limit on the length of a command line.
 To circumvent this, or simply for reasons of flexibility, a control file may be specified from which arguments are drawn.
 This file does not support the full syntax of the command line.
-Commands are separated by whitespace, quotation marks may be used if an argument contains a space, and the sequence \" may be used to introduce a genuine quotation mark in such an argument.
+Commands are separated by whitespace, quotation marks may be used if an argument contains a space, and the sequence $\mbox{"may be used to introduce a genuine quotation mark in such an argument."}$

 Several -control arguments may be specified, and may be mixed in with conventional command-line arguments.
 The commands in each control file are considered in the order in which they are given, after all conventional arguments have been processed.

 It is recommended to use -args in all new applications.
 However, -control will be supported for legacy applications.

-To avoid interference between -control and AND, a new mechanism has been added.
 Using -args in place of -control will perform direct textual substitution of the file into the command line, prior to any other processing.